KangweiLIAO/CSI4107-Project/README.md

 Firstly, the program deals with the collection which is the tweet messages by tokenizing and removing stop words.
 As for the tokenization, the program removes all the symbol in the collection.
 For example, "Latest::" will be "Latest".
 Also, the program scan the collection and remove words appeared in stopwords.txt.<br>
-Secondly, the program generated an inverted index based on the collection which has already disposed.
+Secondly, the program generated an inverted index based on the collection which is from above.
 The inverted index stores the terms and its document frequency and term frency.<br>
-Thirdly, the program could retreve qureies and output the top 10 related Twitter comments.We use the cosine similarity formula for simiar calculate.
+Thirdly, the program could retreve qureies and output the top 10 related Twitter comments by using the cosine similarity formula for simiar calculate.
 ### How to run it
 First, download the whole file named CSI4107-Assignment.
 Second, make sure you have the JDK version 15+.
 Recomanded ide is IDEA.